Universiteit Leiden

 Short CV

-Dietsje Jolles is Assistant Professor at the programme group of Educational Sciences and one of the principal investigators in the Brain & Education lab.
-She is also a board member of the Leiden Institute for Brain and Cognition (LIBC).
+Dietsje Jolles is Associate Professor at the program group of Educational Sciences and one of the principal investigators in the Brain & Education lab.
+As director of research, she is part of the institute board of the Institute of Education and Child Studies.

 Research